 Employer-offered Simplified Employee Pension (SEP) Plans: How to stay in compliance

-Many small business owners establish a Simplified Employee Pension (SEP) plan as a retirement savings vehicle for themselves and, if qualified, their employees.
-We often think of these plans to be simple to implement and adhere to regulatory standards, because that’s how they are designed to operate.
-However, being out of compliance can be very costly, so business owners who organize an SEP plan should adhere to the following best practices:
+Many small business owners opt to establish Simplified Employee Pension (SEP) plans as retirement savings vehicles for themselves and their eligible employees.
+These plans are designed to be straightforward in implementation and compliance with regulatory standards.
+However, non-compliance can incur significant costs.
+Therefore, business owners setting up an SEP plan should adhere to the following best practices:

-• Obtain an SEP plan document from the investment provider (or have one from the IRS-allowed prototypes).
-The document has to be signed by a responsible officer of the company.
+1. Obtain an SEP plan document from the investment provider or use an IRS-approved prototype.
+The document must be signed by a responsible officer of the company.

-• Provide an annual SEP plan documents to all employees.
+2. Provide annual SEP plan documents to all employees to ensure transparency and compliance.

-• Review potential for any related-party businesses that would create a controlled group or affiliated services group situation.
+3. Review any potential related-party businesses that could create a controlled group or affiliated services group situation.

-• Make sure all qualifying employees are in the contribution computation and contributions are funded in a timely manner.
-Employees qualify fora SEP plan contribution if they:
+4. Ensure all qualifying employees are included in the contribution computation and that contributions are funded promptly.
+Employees qualify for SEP plan contributions if they meet the following criteria:

 Should your SEP plan come under scrutiny from the IRS Plan unit, there are remedies to fix SEP plans that are out of compliance.
 Please contact your ShindelRock tax professional for more information about SEP plans and the regulatory guidelines that govern them.